We provide a range of information to help you to create an effective workforce of social workers.

 The ASYE is a twelve month programme for assessing newly qualified social workers (NQSWs).

 It supports the NQSW during their first year in employment, helping them to develop their skills, knowledge and professional confidence.

-We can provide you with information and resources to help you implement the ASYE in adults and child and family services.
+Follow the links to find information and resources to help you implement the ASYE in:

 The ASYE programme was updated in April 2015 following the implementation of the Knowledge and Skills Statement in Adult Services.

 The government response to the knowledge and skills for social workers in child and family services was released in November 2014.

 Case study examples of how adult and child and family services are successfully implementing the ASYE are avaiable on our Learn from Others good practice website.